naeimzarei/fashionxproject/deliverables/functional-spec/functional-spec.md

 ### Moderator
 1. Moderator sign up or login
     * Login:
-        * Different from influencers for moderators and admins to log in
+        * Moderators are influencers that can approve or reject influencer posts.
+        * Moderators will use their influencer credentials to sign in to the moderator fashboard page.
         * Route: to ~/fashionxproject/admin/login
     * Sign Up:
         * Moderators will not be able to sign-up on their own.
-        * Accounts will be created by administrators
+        * Accounts will be marked with a moderator flag by an administrator, not other moderators.
+Only administrators have the ability to give or remove moderator access to influencers.
-        * API route for creating moderator and admin accounts: ~/fashionxproject/admin/signup
+        * Administrators can give moderators access on the moderator dashboard page since they have an administrative flag on their account.
 2. Moderator dashboard page
     * In this page, the moderator sees a list of posts that are not yet published.
 Moderators can click an "Approve" button or "Reject" button
         * Clicking "Approve" turns the post `published` flag to `1`.
 Reject turns the `published` flag to `2`.
 Default `published` flag is `0` indicating unpublished.